fenago/react-graphql-course/md/graphql-md/Lab9.0.md

 Create a folder apollo-server-app.
 Change your directory to **apollo-server-app** from the terminal.
-Then, follow steps 3 to 5 explained in the Environment Setup chapter.
+Then, follow steps 3 to 5 explained in the Environment Setup lab.

 ### Step 2 − Create a Schema